 In fact, the US DoD is progressing on some pretty wide-ranging efforts, such as making small unmanned systems available to troops in the field, something Auterion is supporting.
 But as the government’s appetite for employing drones for advanced uses grows, leaders should also be rethinking their current approach to operating and upgrading their unmanned aircraft and looking to streamline control over what is becoming an expanding and diverse fleet.

-With that, Auterion Government Solutions is excited to announce Skynav Gov. A scalable handheld ground controller, Skynav Gov is powered by Auterion Mission Control and controls all UAS’ running Auterion Enterprise PX4 or communicate over MAVLink.
+With that, Auterion Government Solutions is excited to announce Skynav.
+A scalable handheld ground controller, Skynav is powered by Auterion Mission Control and controls all UAS’ running Auterion Enterprise PX4 or communicate over MAVLink.

 Designed with flexibility and the ability to scale in mind